61 Lab: University of Edinburgh Art Collection

 ...

-We can construct these URLs in R by pasting together two pieces: (1) a common (root) text for the beginning of the URL, and (2) numbers starting at 0, increasing by 10, all the way up to 2900.
-Two new functions are helpful for accomplishing this: paste0() for pasting two pieces of text and seq() for generating a sequence of numbers.
+We can construct these URLs in R by pasting together two pieces: (1) a common (root) text for the beginning of the URL, and (2) numbers starting at 0, increasing by 10, all the way up to 3310.
+Two useful functions for accomplishing this task are paste0() for pasting two pieces of text and seq() for generating a sequence of numbers.

 1. Fill in the blanks to construct the list of URLs.